Maryland Community First Choice (CFC) Program | Medicaid Home Care

 Do I have to be on a Waiver?

 No. You do not have to be on a Medicaid Waiver (like the Home and Community-Based Options Waiver) to get CFC services.
 While waiver recipients can receive CFC, it is not required.
 There is no waiting list for CFC services.
-Even if you were told in the past that a registry or waiting list was too long, you should still apply for CFC.
+Even if you were previously told that a registry or waiting list was too long, you should still apply for CFC.

 Who is Eligible?